Gastric acid: Regulation of secretion

 Gastric acid production is regulated by both the autonomic nervous system and several hormones.
 The parasympathetic nervous system, via the vagus nerve, and the hormone gastrin stimulate the parietal cell to produce gastric acid, both directly acting on parietal cells and indirectly, through the stimulation of the secretion of the hormone histamine from enterochromaffin-like cells (ECLs).
 Vasoactive intestinal peptide, cholecystokinin, and secretin all inhibit production.

 The production of gastric acid in the stomach is tightly regulated by positive regulators and negative feedback mechanisms.
 Four types of cells are involved in this process: parietal cells, G cells, D cells and enterochromaffin-like cells.
 Beside this, the endings of the vagus nerve (CN X) and the intramural nervous plexus in the digestive tract influence the secretion significantly.

 Nerve endings in the stomach secrete two stimulatory neurotransmitters: acetylcholine and gastrin-releasing peptide.
 Their action is both direct on parietal cells and mediated through the secretion of gastrin from G cells and histamine from enterochromaffin-like cells.
 Gastrin acts on parietal cells directly and indirectly too, by stimulating the release of histamine.

 The release of histamine is the most important positive regulation mechanism of the secretion of gastric acid in the stomach.
 Its release is stimulated by gastrin and acetylcholine and inhibited by somatostatin.

 Neutralization

-In the duodenum, gastric acid is neutralized by bicarbonate.
+In the duodenum, gastric acid is neutralized by sodium bicarbonate.
 This also blocks gastric enzymes that function optimally in the acid range of pH.
 The secretion of bicarbonate from the pancreas is stimulated by secretin.
 This polypeptide hormone gets activated and secreted from so-called S cells in the mucosa of the duodenum and jejunum when the pH in the duodenum falls below 4.5 to 5.0.
 The neutralization is described by the equation: